-The AI coding assistant landscape has bifurcated into two distinct philosophies: the deeply integrated IDE experience versus the terminal-based power user approach.
-Anthropic's Claude Code and Anysphere's Cursor represent the pinnacle of these respective approaches in 2026, each offering compelling advantages for different developer profiles.
+There are two camps in AI coding right now.
+The deeply integrated IDE experience — and the terminal-based power user approach.
+Anthropic's Claude Code and Anysphere's Cursor represent the best of each camp in 2026, and they're not really competing for the same developer.

 The Quick Answer